-Your Windows PC Contains Many Files And Folders That You Do Not Really Need, From Hidden Caches To Old Files That Take Up Only Hard Disk Space
+Your Windows PC Contains Many Files And Folders You Do Not Need, From Hidden Caches To Old Files That Take Up Only Hard Disk Space.

-Of course, you should be careful to delete files and folders because your computer will have problems if you delete them incorrectly.
-In addition, some of these folders are located in protected areas, so you need to be careful to remove them.
+Of course, you should be careful when deleting files and folders because your computer will have problems if you delete them incorrectly.
+In addition, some of these folders are located in protected areas, so be careful when removing them.

 The best way to delete folders: Disk Cleanup

-Before we get to the files and folders, you can delete them without worry, and we need to tell you that deleting them manually is usually not the best way.
-In addition to being time-consuming, using the Disk Cleanup tool to remove them automatically is safer.
-This will not accidentally delete the files you need, or the wrong folders will not delete.
+Before we get to the files and folders, you can delete them without worry.
+We need to tell you that deleting them manually is usually not the best way.
+In addition to being time-consuming, manually removing them is safer.
+This will not accidentally delete the files you need, nor will the wrong folders be deleted.

-The Windows Disk Cleanup tool helps you access more storage space, and you can easily work with it.
+The Windows Disk Cleanup tool helps you free up storage space and is easy to use.
 To get started, type Disk Cleanup in the Start menu search bar and run it.
 Then select the desired drive and let it scan.
-There are several categories of files in front of you, and for more, select the Cleanup system files option with admin permissions.
+You will see several categories of files in front of you, and for more, select the Cleanup system files option with admin permissions.

-If the user interface of this tool seems a bit slow, you can go to settings, system, and storage and try the newer Windows 10 tool.
-In this tool, click on the Temporary files option to display a list similar to Disk Cleanup.
+If this tool’s user interface seems a bit slow, you can go to settings, system, and storage, and try the newer Windows 10 tool.
+In this tool, click the Temporary files option to display a list similar to the one in Disk Cleanup.

 What should we remove from Disk Cleanup?

-This article is not a guide to using the Disk Cleanup tool, and therefore we will not review all its options and features.
+This article is not a guide to using the Disk Cleanup tool; therefore, we will not review all its options and features.
 However, we introduce several practical options:

-Now that you are familiar with this tool and its application options let’s see what you can delete from Windows 10 without worrying about freeing up your system hard disk space.
+Now that you know this tool and its application options, let’s see what you can delete from Windows 10 without worrying about freeing up your system’s hard disk space.

 1. Hibernation file